 You can give something edible like macarons, cookies, tea, coffee, mints, chocolates, and the like.

-Favors like everyday usable products like hand creams, lip balms (especially in the winter), will also be another option.
+Favors like everyday products like hand creams and lip balms (especially in the winter) will also be another option.

 We love to talk and profess about how we adore each other, but this also can add up quickly and take so much time.

-You can choose to do toasts that are about 30-40 seconds long each, to keep it simple and give special people a chance to speak out and show some love!
+You can choose to make toasts about 30-40 seconds long each, to keep it simple and give special people a chance to speak out and show some love!

-Especially during this time of everything Uber, you might want to consider pre-booking Uber XL or something similar.
+Especially during everything Uber, you might want to consider pre-booking Uber XL or something similar.

 This works great if you are only traveling from one venue to the other.
 If you are planning for multiple stops, a limo might still be a better bet for you.